 Presentation audiences are likely to be most interested in only a portion of the full evaluation report, such as the key findings or a lesson learned about evaluation methods.
 Thus, it is wise to focus the presentation on only that portion, while making the fuller report available to anyone interested.

-Presenting your report in a creative manner may be the most relevant means to get your information across if the context allows for it.
-You may consider working with an artist or a graphic recorder to produce creative displays.
+Presenting your report in a creative or interactive manner may be the most relevant means to get your information across if the context allows for it.
+You may consider working with an artist, a graphic recorder or designer to produce creative or interactive displays.

 Graphic design